abdouyoussef/math-dlmf-dataset/README.md

 # math-dlmf-dataset
-A twin math dataset consisting of a per-expression data subset, and Simple-XML data subset (with marked-up sentences and marked-up math).
+This is a twin math dataset consisting of a per-expression data subset, and Simple-XML data subset (with marked-up sentences and marked-up math).

 This twin dataset is derived from the <a href="http://dlmf.nist.gov"> Digital Library of Mathematical Functions</a> (DLMF) of <a href="http://www.nist.gov">NIST</a>.